 And here is the newest one, newly arrived from Ethiopia after a very long wait.
 Meet Maylie Rose.

 I am a wife, mom and grandmother, a writer of poetry and sometimes “poetic prose” (at least that is what one of my writing teachers says).
-I love any shade of purple and shades of rose, blue , lavender.
+I love purple and shades of rose, blue , lavender.
 Lilacs, waterfalls, any body of water, porch swings and Caffeine Free Diet Pepsi make me happy.
 (Well, I’d rather have the caffeine……but……)

 Carol Longenecker Hiestand